Crime in South Africa

 Smash and grab incidents are prevalent on South African roads.

 Crime in South Africa includes all violent and non-violent crimes that take place in the country of South Africa, or otherwise within its jurisdiction.
 When compared to other countries, South Africa has notably high rates of violent crime and has a reputation for consistently having one of the highest murder rates in the world.
 The country also experiences high rates of organised crime relative to other countries.

+The majority of crime in South Africa occurs in its four most populous provinces; the Eastern Cape, Gauteng, KwaZulu-Natal, and the Western Cape—more specifically, in and around major metropolitan areas within those provinces.

+While some major cities experience similar crime throughout their suburbs, crime in others is mainly isolated to specific neighborhoods.
+Johannesburg, for example, experiences a range of crimes across the metropolitan area, driven by many various factors, including poverty.
+In contrast, crime in Cape Town occurs mainly in a small list of specific suburbs, and is driven predominantly by gangsterism.

+Crime rates in South Africa's cities may be skewed significantly by the type and location of those crimes.
+Furthermore, for the average resident and visitor, the experience in terms of safety when traveling around a major city in South Africa is likely to vary greatly between cities.

+In the Crime Index 2026 ranking, the five worst-ranking cities for crime in South Africa, with their respective global ranks on the list, were Pietermaritzburg (1), Pretoria (2), Johannesburg (5), Durban (6), and Gqeberha (8).

 Causes

 Crime levels have been attributed to poverty, problems with delivery of public services, and wealth disparity.
 The Institute for Security Studies also highlighted factors beyond poverty and inequality, particularly social stress from uncaring environments in early childhood and subsequent lack of guardianship.
 South Africa's high crime rates, recidivism and overburdened criminal justice system have been described as a crisis which will require a radical rethink of crime and punishment in young people.

 In February 2007, the Centre for the Study of Violence and Reconciliation was contracted by the South African government to carry out a study on the nature of crime in South Africa.
 The study pointed out different factors which contributed to high levels of violence.
 Violent and non-violent crimes in South Africa have been ascribed to: